dfinity/portal/docs/developer-docs/defi/rosetta/icp_rosetta/data_api/get_pending_proposals.md

 For this part of the guide we assume your rosetta instance is up and running under the address `0.0.0.0:8081`.

 Make sure to use the correct NetworkIdentifier as described in this [section](/docs/developer-docs/defi/rosetta/icp_rosetta/data_api/network.md).
-Pedning proposals are all proposals which not yet have come to a conclusion and may be voted on.
+Pending proposals are all proposals which not yet have come to a conclusion and may be voted on.
 It is a direct call to the `get_pending_proposals` [endpoint](https://dashboard.internetcomputer.org/canister/rrkah-fqaaa-aaaaa-aaaaq-cai#get_pending_proposals) of the Governance canister.

 :::info
 This call requires Rosetta to make an online call, so make sure that Rosetta is connected to the internet.